 Reading and superheroes.
 Yes, please.
 Thanks, Deirdre T.

-Speaking of superheroes, how about this wonderful board from Jessica W. on Pinterest?
+Speaking of superheroes, how about this wonderful board on Pinterest?

 Yes, this bulletin board was created from paint samples.
 We love it so much.
 So creative.

 A nod to a great book.
 Great idea, Holle B.

 27. The Power of Yet

 This bulletin board shows students it’s okay to be a work in progress.
 Thanks, Teresa J.

 Have students (and teachers) draw themselves.
 Then each week post a new person to find!

 Amanda Y. tells us, “Teachers and students can fill out a paper telling what travels they did this summer.
 Then I add it to the board and put a piece of yarn from their paper to where they visited.”

 30. Adventure Begins Here